apathetic-tools/snippets/README.md

 ---

-> These snippets are MIT-licensed for easy reuse, even though many of our full projects are AGPLv3.
+> These snippets are MIT-licensed for easy reuse, even though some of our full projects are AGPLv3.